aero31aero/blog-posts/zulip-begins.md

 To sum in one line, this was my idea: *Automated Deployment of Zulip Bots*.
 Here's the abstract I wrote:

->With this project, I aim to simplify the process of bot creation and running, and make it as smooth as possible by adding the following features:
+> With this project, I aim to simplify the process of bot creation and running, and make it as smooth as possible by adding the following features:
-- Easy Deployment from GitHub to Heroku
+> - Easy Deployment from GitHub to Heroku
-- Configuration Generator for bots using external services
+> - Configuration Generator for bots using external services
-- Package management for bots
+> - Package management for bots
-- Basic API permissions management dashboard
+> - Basic API permissions management dashboard
+>
-My main aim is to decouple the bots from Zulip's core (zulip/zulip repository) and make the bot discovery and installation process easier for users.
+> My main aim is to decouple the bots from Zulip's core (zulip/zulip repository) and make the bot discovery and installation process easier for users.

 I was getting positive feedback from the community and from my friends who were also preparing their own proposals and I continued sending patches as well as revising my proposal as the days went by.
 Then came the waiting period at the end of which I found out I wasn't selected.
 Needless to say, self-confidence goes down when you've been trying hard to achieve something and fail.
 I contacted Tim to know what I did wrong and instead got the good news that I was instead short listed for the unofficial internship program that Zulip offers: Zulip Summer of Code.